-Most M.S. students in the Agronomy Department are in the M.S. thesis option where they complete a research project that is approved by the Supervisory Committee.
-By the end of the second semester of study, all M.S. thesis students will have written and submitted a comprehensive research proposal that is reviewed first by the Chair of the Supervisory Committee and then by all other members of the Supervisory Committee.
+All Ph.D. students in the Agronomy Department complete a research program, culminating in the writing of a dissertation and completion of a dissertation defense.
+By the end of the second semester of study, all Ph.D. students will have written and submitted a comprehensive research proposal.
+The research proposal is reviewed first by the Chair of the Supervisory Committee and then by all other members of the Supervisory Committee.
 The research proposal (plan of work) must meet the approval of the Supervisory Committee and provides rationale for conducting the research and details of the experiments to be conducted.
 The research proposal also includes a review of the literature on the topic to be researched and sets out objectives, hypotheses, materials and methods, and planned statistical analysis of the data that will be collected during individual experiments.
 Student research projects may be laboratory, greenhouse or field studies, or combinations of the three.
-Students gain competencies and skills for research through both coursework and the planning, implementation, analysis, and reporting (thesis) of independent research during their program of study.
-Quality of the research done by the student is assessed by careful review of the student's M.S. thesis and the defending of the research in an oral examination near the end of the M.S. program.
+Students gain competencies and skills for research through both coursework and the planning, implementation, analysis, and reporting (dissertation) of independent research during their program of study.
+Quality of the research done by the student is assessed by careful review of the student's dissertation and the defending of the research in an oral examination near the end of the Ph.D. program.